faultypointer/passst-size/content/x86_64-assembly-part-1.md

 No need to worry.
 It is just a warning saying it can't find the entry point `_start` (which is default for `ld`).
 You may be thinking, "What is `ld` smoking and can I get some too?
 I have defined the `_start` right there in the program".
 We still need to export it so that `ld` can see the thing.
 That is the work of the `global` directive.

 We have finally completed the hello world in assembly.
-Lets us also exit from the program using `exit` syscall because why not?
+Let's also exit from the program using `exit` syscall because why not?

 ```asm
 section .data